The ban on in-house side jobs lifted! The story of starting a cafe within the company

 That said, the experience of people paying money to buy something I've made is very satisfying, and I don't think making a profit is the only goal

-By the way, I always use the profits I make from Goto Coffee to buy snacks from Nomushin Shoten, so I probably don't have anything left financially lol
+By the way, I use the profits I make from Goto Coffee to buy snacks from Nomushin Shoten every time, so I probablydon't have any money left over in terms of cashlol

 As things stand, Goto Coffee is not yet profitable enough for me to be able to proudly call it a business, but with some ingenuity, I hope to be able to make enough profit to make it a shop that everyone is happy with, and that allows me to not only buy snacks from Nomushin Shoten, but also have ramen on the way home from work